Japhiolite/japhiolite.github.io/_pages/01_about.md

 * optimization
 * digital teaching methods

-Since May 2018, I work as a research assistant at the [Chair of Computational Geoscience and Reservoir Engineering](https://github.com/cgre-aachen){:target="_blank"}.
-There, I work on a project which specifically targets innovation in digital teaching and learning.
+From May 2018 to December 2018, I worked as a research assistant at the [Chair of Computational Geoscience and Reservoir Engineering](http://www.cgre.rwth-aachen.de/cms/~qoyf/CGRE/?lidx=1){:target="_blank"}.
+There, I worked on a project which specifically targets innovation in digital teaching and learning.

+Since January 2019, I'm back to the academia revolving about geothermics and its potential to be an energy source complementary to solar, wind, and hydro-power.
+I know work at the [Geothermal Energy and Geofluids]() group at ETH Zürich.

 If I'm not in the office, I love to spend my time making music, bouldering, or digging deeper into astronomy...